Acting Games | Drama Exercises and Games for Kids and Adults

 1. Get your group into a circle.

-2. Walk around the circle and number off the students 1,2 or 3
+2. Walk around the circle and number off people 1,2 or 3.

-3. Then simply come up with fun things for the students to act.
-For example: 1’s are wild animals etc.
+3. Then simply come up with fun things for the groups to act.
+For example: “1’s are wild animals, 2’s are zoo keepers and 3’s are tourists at the zoo.” etc.

 4. Continue until each number has had a few goes.